The Constitution of the Butler University Student Sociology

-The Secretary will post a copy of the minutes on the SSA bulletin
+The Secretary will post a copy of the minutes on the SSCA bulletin

-board and provide a copy for the SSA file.
-The Secretary shall keep
+board and provide a copy for the SSCA file.
+The Secretary shall

 Section D. Treasurer.
 The Treasurer shall keep a current record

-of all financial transactions of the SSA; shall make a report at
+of all financial transactions of the SSCA; shall make a report at

 each meeting; shall make a quarterly report containing a list of